-As with most succulents, Mexican snowballs require several hours of bright, direct sunlight a day in order to thrive.
-Lack of light will cause this Echeveria to get leggy and lose its attractive compact shape.
+As with most succulents, Mexican snowballs require several hours of bright, direct sunlight each day in order to thrive.
+Insufficient sunlight causes the plant to become leggy and lose its attractive compact shape.

 When grown indoors, a west or south-facing window is best.
-If necessary, these succulents do well under grow lights as well.
+If necessary, these succulents do well under grow lights.
 When grown outdoors, Mexican snowballs can be planted in a location that receives a combination of direct and partial light throughout the day.

 True to their semi-desert native habitat, Mexican snowballs do best in sandy, well-draining soil.
 They cannot tolerate being waterlogged so their soil should drain easily and dry quickly.
-Avoid humus-rich mediums as they hold water for longer periods of time.
+Avoid humus-rich soil because it hold waters for longer periods of time.

 Mexican snowballs also do well in nutrient-poor soil.
 A standard cactus or succulent potting mix is great for these succulents.

 Mexican snowballs are known for being drought-tolerant and you should avoid overwatering them at all costs.
 Generally, it is better to underwater a succulent than to overwater it.
 If needed, these succulents can survive months with little to no water.